Deforming elephants of Q-Fano threefolds: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Professor Miles Reid for useful comments on the first blow-ups and examples.
 He acknowledges Professor Jonathan Wahl for letting him know the example of equisingular deformation.
 He acknowledges Professor Angelo Vistoli for letting him know Lemma \ref{vistoli}.
 Part of this paper is written during the author's stay in Princeton university.
 He would like to thank Professor J\'{a}nos Koll\'{a}r for useful comments on analytic neighborhoods and nice hospitality.
-He is partially supported by Warwick Postgraduate Research Scholarship and Max Planck Institut f\"{u}r Mathematik.
+Finally, he thanks the anonymous referee for reading the manuscript carefully and pointing out mistakes.
+He is partially supported by Warwick Postgraduate Research Scholarship, Max Planck Institut f\"{u}r Mathematik, JSPS fellowships for Young Scientists and JST Tenure Track Program.